-Ensuring the most efficient use capacity and available computing power is crucial within any on-premise data center or system of servers.
+Ensuring the most efficient use an IT environment’s workload capacity and available computing power is crucial within any on-premise data center or system of servers.
 Under-utilization and unbalanced workloads are a common, yet often operationally invisible issue that can result in high utility and IT costs – not to mention significant system complexity that can lead to performance difficulties.

 IT admins and executives must seek out opportunities to better balance their workloads and consolidate their server resources.
 This requires key insights and historical and trending data about server environments that is only accessible through an infrastructure performance monitoring tool such as Galileo Performance Explorer.

 What to consider ahead of consolidation